Healing from Complex Ptsd

 Registered Training Provider

-Why Trauma Trained Matters
+Why Neuroscience Trained Matters

 Many professionals were trained to manage symptoms, not developmental injury.